alaamjadi/WebDev_Hypermedia-4-Applications-Web-and-Multimedia/public/backend/README.md

 We used a relation database called PostgreSQL.
 The relation model fits good in a project were you have to manage various associations between different models.

+To connect the DB to the application, the `DATABASE_URL` key along with a value with the following format: `postgres://USER:PASSWORD@HOST:PORT/DATABASE` should be specified in the environment variables of your cloud service.

 ## Other information